TorGuard Review 2025: Does It Provide Security and Speed?

 A Domain Name System (DNS) leak occurs when a user's device accidentally sends DNS requests to a third-party DNS server instead of the VPN's secure DNS server.
 This exposes users’ browsing data (e.g., visited websites and other online activities) to their ISP.
 It can even reveal the user's real IP address and location, compromising their privacy and security.

-We selected a server in Canada and navigated to the DNS leak test site.
-It showed an IP address in Canada rather than our true location.
+We selected a server in Brazil and navigated to the DNS leak test site.
+It showed lots of IP addresses in Charleston and with Google as the ISP, but none reflected our location and ISP.

 WebRTC leak test

 Testing a VPN's ability to protect your personal information and remain anonymous is an important step to ensure security and peace of mind.
-The TorGuard VPN Pro passed the WebRTC leak test with flying colors.
+TorGuard VPN passed the WebRTC leak test with successfully.

 Web Real-Time Communication (WebRTC) is a protocol that enables browsers and software applications to communicate directly.
 If unprotected, it can reveal one's IP address and other private data.
 TorGuard VPN Pro is reliable in protecting users from any WebRTC leaks, providing the highest level of privacy and anonymity.